ixofoundation/ixo-protocol/identifier/didixo.md

 accessing and using the specified resource, such as: the type of resource, a proof to verify the resource, and a service endpoint for requesting and retrieving the resource.

+## Basic Concepts
+{To Do}

+## Privacy Considerations

+Since DIDs can be resolved by anyone, care should be taken to ensure the DID Document does not contain any sensitive personal information.
+No personal information must be stored inin the DID document.

+{To Do}

+## Reference Implementations
+{To Do}

+## Implementation Notes
+{To Do}

 Syntax